* Borrowing costs rise at Italian bond auction

 * Bernanke expected to reiterate support for Fed stimulus

-LONDON, Feb 27 The euro pared gains against the
+LONDON, Feb 27 The euro rose on Wednesday on

-percentage point at the auction, raising concerns the euro zone
+point, raising concerns the euro zone debt crisis could

 The single currency fell to $1.3079 after the Italian